py-pdf/fpdf2/docs/Templates.md

 tmpl.render(outfile="example.pdf")
 ```

 The Template() class will create and manage its own FPDF() instance, so you don't need to worry about how it all works together.
-It also allows to set the page format, title of the document and other metadata for the PDF file.
+It also allows to set the page format, title of the document, measuring unit, and other metadata for the PDF file.

 For the method signatures, see [pyfpdf.github.io: class Template](https://pyfpdf.github.io/fpdf2/fpdf/template.html#fpdf.template.Template).